nlt-python/Gradebook/README.md

   </p>
 &nbsp

-The dataframes were indexed on student IDs and student names and merged using pd.merge().
+The dataframes were indexed on student IDs and student names and merged using pandas' *pd.merge()*.
 The merged dataframe was saved to an .xlsx file, **'merged_scores.xlsx'**.
 <p></p>
 &nbsp

 ## Gradebook:

 The gradebook was created from the **'merged_scores.xlsx'** spreadsheet.
 The final format of the gradebook data table contains all the data for a single student in a row.
 The columns represent each assignment score.
 In this project, they are quizzes, labs, discussions, homework, extra credit, midterms and a final.
 There is also information about each student’s name, student identification number, course section number, e-mail address and declared academic program.
 Calculations for categorical point totals, an overall point total and final letter grades are stored in separate columns.
-Categorical point totals and overall point totals and scores were calculated using a combination of the pandas filter function .filter() and regular expressions.
+Categorical point totals and overall point totals and scores were calculated using a combination of the pandas filter function *.filter()* and regular expressions.

 Letter grades were mapped onto the numerical scores from both a points-based and weights-based system according to the scale